aroberge/reeborg/dev_tools/readme_for_devel.md

 ### Simple build

-To simply create a new version of reeborg.js (found in the folder /build), from a terminal, type:
+To simply create a new version of reeborg.js (found in the folder /build), from a terminal, one can type

     npm run only-build

 This will use browserify to concatenate all the relevant javscript files into a single one (reeborg.js).

-### Unit tests first then build

-Type
+However, I would recommend instead to type

     npm run build

 to first run some unit tests followed by a new build using browserify.

 ### Documenting some individual Javascript modules